istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

 At time of writing, there is no Docker container to interface and run all of the tests within your compose-based cluster.
 Instead, if you wish to run the unit and integration tests plese see the following steps.

+.. note:: If you want to switch to python3, just modify ``docker-compose.yml`` to change kafka_monitor, redis_monitor, crawler and rest image to python3's tag like kafka-monitor-dev-py3.
+You can find all available tag in `DockerHub Tags <https://hub.docker.com/r/istresearch/scrapy-cluster/tags/>`_

 4) To run the integration tests, get into the bash shell on any of the containers.

   Kafka monitor